tvdboom/ATOM/docs_sources/user_guide.md

 ### Standard data cleaning

 There are many data cleaning steps that are useful to perform on any dataset before modelling.
-These are general rules that apply on every use-case and every task.
-The [StandardCleaner](API/data_cleaning/standard_cleaner.md) class is a convenient tool to apply such steps.
-It is automatically called when initializing `atom`.
+These are general rules that apply almost on every use-case and every task.
+The [Cleaner](API/data_cleaning/cleaner.md) class is a convenient tool to apply such steps.
+It can be accessed from `atom` through the [clean](../API/ATOM/atomclassifier/#clean) method.
 Use the class' parameters to choose which transformations to perform.
 The available steps are:

 * Remove columns with prohibited data types.
 * Strip categorical features from white spaces.